 The remuneration policy for directors, statutory auditors and top management adopted by TIP is fully described in Section I of the Remuneration Report prepared by the Company pursuant to Article 123-ter of the TUF and Article 84-quater of the CONSOB Issuers' Regulation and drawn up in compliance with the criteria set out in Annex 3A, Schedules 7-bis and 7-ter of the same CONSOB Issuers' Regulation.

-With regard to the remuneration policy (the "TIP Remuneration Policy") adopted by the Company for the years ended 31 December 2021, 31 December 2022 and 31 December 2023, please refer to Section I of the Remuneration Report approved by the Shareholders' Meeting held on 29 April 2021.
+With regard to the remuneration policy (the "TIP Remuneration Policy") see Section I of the Remuneration Report approved by the Shareholders' Meeting held on 29 April 2024.